 Then, from Leh, we will visit Hemis National Park, the largest protected area in India and home to such elusive mammals as Snow Leopard, Bharal (Blue Sheep), Shapu, Tibetan Wolf and Eurasian Brown Bear, before driving to the Tsokar Wetlands.
 Lying south-east of Leh on the western edge of the Tibetan Plateau at an altitude of 4,600 metres, the Tsokar basin is known for its population of Kiang (Tibetan Wild Ass) and breeding Blacknecked Cranes, Bar-headed Geese and Ruddy Shelduck.
 This region also has a healthy population of Tibetan Argali (Great Tibetan Sheep), while Tibetan Wolf, Tibetan Partridge, Tibetan Sandgrouse and Hume’s Groundpecker are among some of the other special wildlife regularly seen here.

-Finally, a drive over the Khardung La (5,359 metres), which is claimed to be the highest motorable pass in the world, marks our return to Leh.
+Finally, we drive over the Khardung La (5,359 metres), which is claimed to be the highest motorable pass in the world, to a fascinating and little-visited region of the Nubra Valley.
 We must now leave the spectacular mountain kingdom of Ladakh and fly back to Delhi where we spend our last night and the whole of the next day visiting the essential historical sites in Delhi to complete this special tour of one of the most beautiful regions on Earth.